I don’t know why I’m still so surprised that, when a new iPhone comes out, some fanatics go out and buy it right away.

 For example, U.S. Cellular offers a deal that allows you to buy an iPhone and get one free when you switch or upgrade your service with them, so does AT&T (if you have the right service plan).

 Sprint offers a similar deal, but through their leasing program.
-You can lease an iPhone 7 and get the second lease free.

 If you bypassed these carriers, you’d end up paying double with the Apple Upgrade Program.